 This poker variant allows for a maximum of six players.
 Before receiving their cards, each player must place an ante bet.
 The dealer then gives each player a card until they all have five cards.

 The action kicks off with the player left of the dealer, with each player deciding whether to check, flop or raise.
 A player must call (match a raise) if another player raises or fold if they choose not to match the raise.
 Once each player has made their decision on what to do, they must choose which cards to keep and which cards to discard.
-The dealer will then deal each player new cards, depending on how many cards they chose not to keep.
+The dealer will then deal each player new cards, depending on how many cards they choose not to keep.

 Each player then chooses to check, flop or raise, with players needing to again match a raise or fold.
 With this new set of five cards, players must reveal their hands to decide who the winner is.